emergency room visits

 On average there are 6,000 admissions yearly, 10,000 visits to the Medical Day Unit and 180,000 visits to CHEO’s 73 outpatient clinics.

 The vision that guides the work the CHEO Foundation does every day is that community and foundation are synonymous.
-CHEO opened its doors in 1974 and was the result of years of hard work and relentless lobbying by a dedicated group of volunteers and families who did not want their children to have to travel to access world-class pediatric medical care.
+CHEO opened its doors in 1974 and was the result of years of hard work and relentless lobbying by a dedicated group of volunteers and families who did not want their children to have to travel to access world-class paediatric medical care.
 The funds that the CHEO Foundation collects and distributes every year demonstrate the Ottawa-Gatineau region enduring commitment to their children’s hospital.

 Advancing our knowledge of rare diseases